What’s going on Know How Family!

 By: Zhenya Yesayan

 If you have an Instagram account, you are most probably familiar with Instagram reels.
-As people like to say, Insta Reels is TikTok within the Instagram app, where users make creative, funny, dynamic videos, with a max length of 30 sec (as of NOW).
+As people like to say, Insta Reels is TikTok within the Instagram app, where users make a dynamic creative video, with a max length of 30 sec (as of NOW).

 Instagram is currently pushing Reels very hard, shifting the photo-based platform into a video-based one.
 Reels get most of the views, and gets most of the organic traffic and engagement.